utensil/blog/content/posts/math-2024/index.md

 > However, capturing the open-ended, non-deterministic nature of unconscious processes and the ambiguity/contingency of signification would be challenging and may require non-classical logics or probabilistic approaches.
 >
 > So in summary, while difficult, certain aspects of Lacanian theory seem amenable to formalization using tools from logic, ontology, and knowledge representation.
 Careful design would be needed to address theory's complexity.

+Lately there is a paper formalizing Kant {{< cite "achourioti2011formalization" >}} which might be interesting.

 ## Generalized Clifford Algebra and related mathematical branches